 Digital Inclusion For Seniors

-Digital Inclusion is important for every age group and demographic because many companies and government agencies are pushing for their services to be engaged with online.
-Without been able to access services online it essentially blocks access to these services.
+Digital Inclusion is important for every age group and demographic because many companies and government agencies are pushing for their services to be engaged online.
+Without being able to access services online essentially blocks access to these services.

 Where Do We Stand?